mazwat/mazwat.github.io/prototype-ws.md

 -   If the **feel isn't right**, consider what needs to be done to improve the interface.
 -  How is your experience going to be housed?
 Have you thought about enclosures or 3D printed elements.*

-*This week you will be doing a workshop in Fusion 360
+*This week you will be doing a workshop in Fusion 360.
+Do give you a basic understanding of how to use software to create 3D physical objects.

 ACTIVITY